LoftyTowers/devkit/general/operational-contract.md

   - a small set of error categories (e.g. a local `ErrorCode` enum: Validation, Domain, Cancelled, Unexpected)
   - optional error messages or reasons.
 - Use exceptions only for unexpected conditions, not for validation or known domain rules.
-- Wrap calls to external systems (HTTP services, DB, queues, payment gateways, file I/O) in `try/catch`:
-  - log the exception with context,
-  - convert it into an appropriate failure outcome (`Unexpected` or similar),
-  - do **not** let the exception leak out as the primary signal.
+- Wrap the **entire body** of each operational method in `try/catch` using the canonical rule in `languages/dotnet/style.md#exception-handling-canonical`.
+- Exceptions are logged **once** at the operational boundary (controller, handler, job entry point).
+Inner layers rethrow and let the boundary log.

 Transport-specific rules: